aaronhoward/Veristand_Project/README.md

-# SELICNG
+# Veristand Project
-REPO of custom devices made at intech
+REPO of custom devices and Python API